AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex2.md

 ![demo](./images/cja4.png)

-You'll then see **Create Connection**-UI.
+You'll then see **Create Connection** UI.

 ![demo](./images/cja5.png)

-There are 3 different areas.
+There are three different areas.
 Let's start from the left side.

 On the left side, you'll find all the available Adobe Experience Platform **datasets**.
 In the middle, you'll find the **drag-and-drop area for the datasets** you want to connect to.
-On the right side, you'll find the **stitching area`, where you’ll select the Person Id.
+On the right side, you'll find the **stitching area**, where you’ll select the Person Id.

 ![demo](./images/cja6.png)